yref-boop/dotfiles/installation.md

 consumption on boot is still really high, but goes down immediately after connecting to any network

+### clipboard
+to add an interface for my clipboard i usually just use `xclip`, but for it to interact correctly with wayland i also need `wl-clipboard`

 ### screenshot
 grim, slurp